f5devcentral/terraform-bigip-postbuild-config/README.md

 # terraform-bigip-postbuild-config

-For large scale or dynamically scaled BIG-IP deployments, the current BIG-IP provider is not an option for Application Services (AS3) and Declarative Onboarding (DO) calls.
+For large-scale or dynamically-scaled BIG-IP deployments, the current [BIG-IP provider](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs) is not an option for [Application Services (AS3)](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [Declarative Onboarding (DO)](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) calls.
 This module is a workaround to address the following use-cases:

 - Using Terraform to build and onboard more than one or two BIG-IPs simultaneously
 - Using Terraform to build, onboard, and operate a dynamically- and arbitrarily-sized cluster of BIG-IPs